pu-la/adi1090x-widgets-spotify/README.md

 ### FYI

-- Don't use my black picture for your profile.
+- Don't use <a href="https://github.com/adi1090x/">the original creator's</a> black picture for your profile.
-- Music widget is for mpd/mpc, I don't use spotify, I don't care.
-- Made for 1920x1080 displays only.
+- (Currently) Made for 1920x1080 displays only.

+### Credit

+- [The upstream repo](https://github.com/adi1090x/widgets) - Absolutely great work by <a href="https://github.com/adi1090x/">Aditya Shakya</a>.
+Licensed under GPL v3.
+- [Spotify TUI](https://github.com/Rigellute/spotify-tui) - The interface for Spotifyd
+- [Spotifyd](https://github.com/Spotifyd/spotifyd) - A Spotify Daemon used to listen to music from Spotify.
+### Todo

+- [] Change the music info scripts to use spt
+- [] Change Arin to use spt
+- [] Change teh Dashboard to use spt